 Yet Brown tipped his hat to workers, calling them “noble” and suggesting that the regulations would worsen their job prospects.
 This seems unlikely.

-With an American turning 65 every 8 seconds, there is overwhelming demand for domestic work.
+With an American turning sixty-five every eight seconds, there is overwhelming demand for domestic work.
 And workers in this sector promise to become a force in American politics.